usbalbin/CPP-GameEngine/README.md

   - system("pause")
   - etc.

-- Look into improving how the pixel color are computed.
+- Look into improving how the pixel color is computed.
 Good information at this site: http://www.flipcode.com/archives/Raytracing_Topics_Techniques-Part_2_Phong_Mirrors_and_Shadows.shtml

 - Optimize and clean up kernels
   - Add read_only,write_only,const and similar properties
   - Minimize reads and writes to global memory, for example by making a privat copy when accessing multiple times
-  - Look into the possibility of optimizing traceBruteForceColor()
-    - Look into if possible and beneficial to: Save the objects whose AABB were hit and only run intersectsTriangle() on the closest ones in some way.

 - Optimize and clean up host code
   - When possible/beneficial change flags for cl::Buffers to as conservative ones as possible such as CL_MEM_READ_ONLY or CL_MEM_WRITE_ONLY.
-  - Remove unnecessary reads/writes to cl:Buffers

 ## WIP